-Day 78 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 78 of a Year Long Road Trip Along America’s Scenic Byways

 Castillo San Marcos National Monument

+We began our morning in St. Augustine, Florida.
 After my visit to the oldest house and school in Florida, I stopped by the Castillo San Marcos National Monument.
 This fort, built by the Spanish, was never defeated in war, but changed hands by treaty.
-The fort built of coquina walls, begun in 1672 and completed in 1695, replaced wooden structures used to protect St. Augustine against the French in 1565.
+The fort built of coquina walls, between 1672 and 1695, replaced wooden structures used to protect St. Augustine against the French in 1565.
 In 1702 and again in 1740, the fort successfully survived a siege by the British.

 As a result of the Seven Years’ War, in 1763 Spain ceded Florida to Great Britain in exchange for La Habana, Cuba.
 At such time, British troops occupied the fort and did so through the American Revolution.
 The Treaty of Paris of 1783 returned Florida to Spain until 1821 when Spain ceded Florida to the United States.
 The Americans used the fort to house Indian prisoners during the Seminole War of 1835-1842.
 Later it was occupied by Confederate troops during the Civil War.
 Its final use was a military prison in the Spanish-American War.